 Many residents in El Paso have limited access to fresh food due to economic insecurity and lack of grocery stores in their neighborhoods.
 Additionally, local businesses throughout the city are unnecessarily wasting water and energy because they are unaware of the importance of sustainable practices.
 These include a number of small retrofits that could save money and reduce waste.

-Through the Cities of Service Resilience AmeriCorps VISTA Program, the city created two parallel programs to increase access to fresh food and increase water and energy efficiency in local businesses.
+Through Resilience AmeriCorps, the city created two parallel programs to increase access to fresh food and increase water and energy efficiency in local businesses.